arobb/charlotte/README.md

 	UI http://*:3000

 ## Running things ##
-The stats collection daemon can be started with:
+The stats collection daemon can be managed manually with the following, if you do not install the service:
 ```
 $PWD/bin/stats_daemon.py start
 ```